 When rainfall and temperatures begin to moderate at the end of summer, it's time to start thinking about fall planting.
 Fall is a good time to plant many different kinds of trees and shrubs and even perennials.
-Fall-planted specimens often settle into their new homes more easily than those planted in spring, because they usually don't have to contend with a period of hot, dry weather the way the latter do.
+Fall-planted specimens often settle into their new homes more easily than those planted in spring, because they usually don't have to contend with a period of hot, dry weather the way spring-planted items do.

 Timing of fall planting has much to do with soil temperature.
 Many plants can grow roots when the earth is as cool as 45˚F. At planting time, the soil temperature at 6 inches deep should be about 55˚F to give plants ample time to start getting established.
 Conifers prefer a soil temperature closer to 65˚F, so they should be planted in earliest fall.

-In general, finish your fall planting about 6 weeks before your first expected frost date (8 weeks for evergreens).
+In general, aim to finish your fall planting about 6 weeks before your first expected frost date (8 weeks for evergreens).
 In Zones 3 and 4, you would count back from the latter half of September.
 Zones 5 and 6, your first frost will likely occur by mid-October.